World Chess Championship 1985: Game 16 – Kasparov's masterpiece

 Kasparov said that he had reached this position in his home preparation: "A position for which I had aimed in my preparatory analysis!
-Black has achieved obvious advantage.
+Black has achieved obvious advantage [sic].
 White scattered his minor pieces about on either flank and are quite unable to coordinate, the placement of the knights being particularly depressing.
 But Black has the wonderful duo of Bf5 and Nd3 which completely paralyzes all three White major pieces—a very rare occurrence in a practical game!"